AIN’T THAT A SHAMELESS

 SLUDGE: How many times have you been to Los Angeles?

 MICHAEL: I’ve been there about 10 times over the past 15 years or so.
 I’ve recorded all the basics for all Shameless records in Los Angeles and have a lot of friends and contacts there.

 SLUDGE: Who are some of the biggest names you’ve worked with?

 MICHAEL: I’ve worked with so many over the years.
 All are big to some fans for different reasons.
 Members of KISS, L.A.
-Guns, Guns N’ Roses, W.A.S.P., Stryper and Pretty Boy Floyd to name a few.
+Guns, Guns N’ Roses, W.A.S.P. and Stryper to name a few.
 More recently Cherie Currie of The Runways.
 But it’s not so much about names, it’s more about who was able to contribute to the songs.

 SLUDGE: And the late Jani Lane, too, right?

 MICHAEL: Yes, Jani Lane, he sang for me on a few of the records, “Queen For A Day” (2000), “Famous For Madness” (2007) and “Dial S For Sex” (2012).
 I appreciated getting to know Jani.
 I always had the best experiences with him.
 He was so talented in every way, the way he would come up with ideas in just a matter of seconds.

 SLUDGE: And you’ve worked a lot with Keri Kelli, of course, who produced some of your records.